U.S. Route 127 in Kentucky: Route description

 US 127 enters the state at Static on the state line separating Pickett County, Tennessee, from Clinton County, Kentucky, where it intersects Tennessee State Route 111 (SR 111, formerly SR 42) and Kentucky Route 1076 (KY 1076).
 It passes through Albany with a business route and bypass.
 After that it briefly runs concurrently westward with KY 90 for 0.59 mi, then heads generally northward and crosses into Russell County, where it goes onto Wolf Creek Dam, which impounds Lake Cumberland, and passes State Resort Park.
-It passes through Jamestown with a business route and bypass, and then through Russell Springs, where it has a junction with the Cumberland Parkway.
+It passes through Jamestown with a business route and bypass, and then through Russell Springs, where it has a junction with the Cumberland Expressway.
 The highway then traverses Casey, western Lincoln, and Boyle Counties, including the communities of Liberty, Hustonville, and Danville, respectively.
 After Danville, where it has a bypass with US 150, it goes north to Harrodsburg (Mercer County), Lawrenceburg (Anderson County), both with bypasses and business routes, and then Franklin County, the home of the state capital city of Frankfort.

 After the capital, US 127 then passes through Owen and Gallatin counties, including the city of Owenton.
 After its junction with Interstate 71 (I-71), US 127 joins US 42 east of Warsaw.
 The highway then travels into Boone County, where it has a junction with I-75/I-71 before entering the city of Florence, and then enters Kenton County, and goes through the cities of Erlanger and then Covington before it (during its concurrency with US 25) leaves the state by crossing the Ohio River into downtown Cincinnati, Hamilton County, Ohio.